-11.5 MOTION OR PETITION FOR REINSTATEMENT ELIGIBILITY AFTER SUSPENSION OF ONE YEAR OR LESS
+11.5 MOTION OR PETITION FOR REINSTATEMENT ELIGIBILITY AFTER SUSPENSION OR TEMPORARY BAR OF ONE YEAR OR LESS

 - a.
-A Respondent whose Certification and Trademark License has been suspended for one year or less may file with DEC Counsel and contemporaneously deliver to Enforcement Counsel a motion for reinstatement eligibility no earlier than 30 days prior to the last day of the suspension and no later than five years from the first day of the suspension.
+A Respondent subject to a Suspension or Temporary Bar for one year or less may file with DEC Counsel and contemporaneously deliver to Enforcement Counsel a Motion for Reinstatement Eligibility no earlier than 30 days prior to the last day of the Suspension or Temporary Bar and no later than five years from the first day of the suspension or temporary bar.
 Within 30 days of the Motion for Reinstatement Eligibility, Enforcement Counsel must file with DEC Counsel a response to the Motion that provides Enforcement Counsel's position on whether Respondent is eligible for reinstatement.
-DEC Counsel may grant the Motion for Reinstatement Eligibility regarding a Respondent whose Certification and Trademark License has been suspended for one year or less, effective no earlier than the end of the suspension period, if DEC Counsel determines that: - 1.
-Respondent has provided evidence of Respondent's rehabilitation and fitness for CFP® certification, as set forth in Article 11.8 of the Procedural Rules; and - 2.
+DEC Counsel may grant the Motion for Reinstatement Eligibility, with an effective date no earlier than the end of the Suspension or Temporary Bar period, if DEC Counsel determines that: - 1.
+Respondent has provided evidence of Respondent's rehabilitation and fitness for CFP[®] certification, as set forth in Article 11.8 of the Procedural Rules; and - 2.
 Enforcement Counsel has agreed that DEC Counsel should approve Respondent's motion for reinstatement eligibility. - b.
 If DEC Counsel grants the Motion for Reinstatement Eligibility, then Respondent must timely satisfy any remaining CFP Board certification requirements before CFP Board will reinstate Respondent's Certification and Trademark License.
-If DEC Counsel does not determine that a Respondent whose Certification and Trademark License has been suspended for one year or less is eligible for reinstatement, then Respondent may file a Petition for Reinstatement After Suspension in accordance with Article 14. - c.
-If Respondent does not request reinstatement eligibility within five years of the first date of the suspension, then Respondent has relinquished CFP® certification permanently, with no opportunity for reinstatement.
+If DEC Counsel does not determine that a Respondent is eligible for reinstatement, then Respondent may file a Petition for Reinstatement Eligibility in accordance with Article 14. - c.
+If Respondent does not request reinstatement eligibility within five years of the first date of the Suspension or Temporary Bar, then Respondent has relinquished CFP[®] certification permanently, with no opportunity for reinstatement.

-11.6 REINSTATEMENT ELIGIBILITY AFTER SUSPENSION OF MORE THAN ONE YEAR
+11.6 REINSTATEMENT ELIGIBILITY AFTER SUSPENSION OR TEMPORARY BAR OF MORE THAN ONE YEAR

-A Respondent whose Certification and Trademark License has been suspended for more than one year may file a Petition for Reinstatement Eligibility After Suspension in accordance with Article 14.
+A Respondent subject to a Suspension or Temporary Bar for more than one year may file a Petition for Reinstatement Eligibility in accordance with Article 14.

-11.7 NO REINSTATEMENT AFTER REVOCATION
+11.7 NO REINSTATEMENT AFTER REVOCATION OR PERMANENT BAR

-Revocation is permanent.
+Revocation or Permanent Bar is permanent.
 There will be no opportunity for reinstatement.